Prince Harry And Meghan Markle: Kensington Palace Move For Harry And Meghan?

 — British Royal News (@UKRoyalNews) March 13, 2017

-Middleton and Prince William briefly lived at the cottage when they were first married, but soon moved to their country estate, Anmer Hall where they have been based while Prince George finished pre-school.
+Middleton and Prince William briefly lived at the cottage when they were first married, but soon moved to their country estate, Anmer Hall, where they have been based while Prince George finished pre-school.
 Harry’s house is “quaint,” but too small for a growing family.

 @Vicky_Swales @EvanD @KensingtonRoyal Prince Harry lives in Nott Cottage at KP he mentioned the low ceilings in Princes Trust documentary.